 Finding the models

-In my previous work on NeuralHash, the .espresso.net and .espresso.shape files were plain JSON and could be called with json.load().
-Those older models (NeuralHash, pet classifier, sound classifier, various CoreNLP models) all used this straightforward format.
-But these newer models in CoreSceneUnderstanding.framework use a different format entirely - a custom pbze header followed by an LZFSE compressed payload.
+Info → When doing the original research on NeuralHash, all of the espresso files were plain JSON.
+This is true for any of the older models like pet classifier, sound classifier, etc. The newer espresso models in `CoreSceneUnderstanding.framework` use a different format entirely: a custom `pbze` header followed by an LZFSE compressed payload.

 Apple already has a couple of public API’s that use some of these models, looking through their documentation I found VNClassifyImageRequest, VNGenerateImageFeaturePrintRequest and SCSensitivityAnalyzer

 VNGenerateImageFeaturePrintRequest is particularly interesting because it gives us access to the same 768-dimensional “sceneprint” embedding that SafetyNetLight consumes.
 By extracting the sceneprint via the public Vision API and comparing it against our ONNX model’s output, we can verify that our converted model is producing correct results.
-Similarly, VNClassifyImageRequest uses the same SceneNet backbone internally for its 1,374 scene categories, giving us another verification point.
+Similarly, VNClassifyImageRequest uses the same SceneNet backbone internally for its 1,374 scene categories, giving us another point of verfication.

 Analysis of CoreSceneUnderstanding.framework networks